Southwell Station

 Project Information:

-Southwell Station is a Savanna Fire Management project located on the western Cape York Peninsula in Queensland.
-Situated approximately 200km east of Pormpuraaw and encompassing the Holroyd and Edward River systems, the station operates as a cattle grazing property.
-The project was registered in July 2014 and covers a vast area of approximately 145,914 hectares.
+Southwell Station is a Savanna Fire Management project located on the remote western Cape York Peninsula in Queensland, approximately 200km from Pormpuraaw.
+It was registered in July 2014 and covers an extensive 145,914.67 hectares.